West Coast Explorer (10 Nights) Fremantle to Dampier

 A few enterprising travel companies – such as True North, an adventure cruise company based in Western Australia – offer trips to the more remote islands of the archipelago.

-I boarded a True North cruise after meeting up with fellow passengers in Cairns, northern Queensland.
+I boarded a True North luxury cruise after meeting up with fellow passengers in Cairns, northern Queensland.
 And I was not prepared for the extraordinary riches that lay ahead.

 The beauty of cruises, and the reason I never tire of them, is that they take you on voyages of discovery that would be difficult to replicate on land and, as often as not, in great style and excellent company.
 It is a beguiling cocktail and True North serves it with real aplomb.